Professional Development

 Do you know you want to be a part of the wildlife profession but are still trying to chart your professional course?
 Maybe you’re seeking your next big break.
 We can help!

-Our “Careers with Federal Agencies” panel has been so successful over the years, we’ve decided to expand it.
-This year, we’re adding a story-telling component called “Fitting in with the Feds” and introducing “Careers with Nonprofits.”
+Our “Careers with…” series has become one of our most talked-about sessions.
 During these panel discussions, representatives from diverse agencies and nonprofits will discuss their personal experiences and highlight career pathways within their respective sectors.
 Attendees will then have abundant opportunities to ask questions of the panelists.

-Career Focus – Student and Early Career Networking Tradeshow Event
+Career Focus – Student and Early Career Networking Event

 We’ve heard from many of our Sponsors and Exhibitors that they’re looking for qualified candidates at this year’s conference.
-As a result, we’re setting aside time in our Tradeshow specifically focused on student and early career professionals.
-Following the afternoon break on Tuesday, October 22nd, stick around the Exhibit Hall to mingle with different employers.
+As a result, we’re always looking for dedicated time to set aside for focused networking with students and early career professionals.
+This year, we’re hoping that will happen right before the Closing Night event.
+You don’t have to wait for an event, though.
+The Exhibit Hall is a great place to mingle with different employers.
 Keep an eye out for “We Are Hiring” ribbons and explore the many opportunities available for wildlife professionals today.

 Resume Review